Become a living donor

 Funding has been announced to encourage living kidney transplantation for people who may be without means or opportunity to engage because of their ethnicity, culture or socio-economic circumstances.

-A new Living Transplant Initiative (LTI) funded by NHS Blood and Transplant (NHSBT) is now open for submissions.
+A new Living Transplant Initiative (LTI) funded by NHS Blood and Transplant (NHSBT) is open for submissions until 10th May 2019.

 Over the last two years, the LTI, administered via the National Black, Asian and Minority Ethnic Transplant Alliance and supported by NHSBT, has successfully raised awareness through community events and produced cultural and faith-based educational resources, which are now hosted on NHSBT’s website.

 This year, NHSBT has allocated up to £100k to fund a further LTI with a specific focus on transforming community awareness and initial expressions of interest about living donor kidney transplantation into more people who seriously consider it as an option for them.

 The initiative aims to give more people the means and the opportunity to donate a living donor kidney, so that more patients benefit from a successful transplant, particularly where living donor kidney transplantation is limited by ethnicity, culture and socio-economic circumstances.
 The initiative will be funded by NHSBT and will run until 31st March 2020.